-Price, a Republican, was the representative for Iowa's 2nd congressional district from 1877 to 1881.
+Price was the representative for Iowa’s 2nd congressional district and was a Republican.
+He served from 1877 to 1881.

 From Dec 1863 to Mar 1881, Price missed 538 of 2,743 roll call votes, which is 19.6%.
 This is better than the median of 27.1% among the lifetime records of representatives serving in Mar 1881.
 The chart below reports missed votes over time.